StringRam/Willow-arch/README.md

 You'll be guided through:

 - Disk selection and formatting
-- Optional full-disk encryption
+- Full-disk encryption
 - Kernel and package selection
 - Localization and user setup

+Please check the [arch wiki](https://wiki.archlinux.org) out for more info.

 > ⚠️ **Make sure you're running from a live Arch Linux environment with internet access.**